ftamburin/ItaNeMoASR/models/README.md

-# ItaNeMoASR
+# ItaNeMoASR Models
-Scripts and models for an Italian ASR system based on NVIDIA NeMo
+Here you should put the models for an Italian ASR system based on NVIDIA NeMo

 ## Citation